Logo of ITVX from 2022 onwards | |

 Launched | 5 December 2008 |

-ITVX (formerly ITV Hub) is a British online video-on-demand service operated by ITV.
-The service offers predominantly features content from ITV1, as well as ITV Digital channels and some licensed content.[1]
+ITVX (formerly ITV Hub, and originally known as ITV Player) is a British online video-on-demand service operated by ITV.
+The service predominantly offers features content from ITV1, as well as ITV Digital channels and some licensed content.[1]
 The service was known as ITV Player from its inception until 2015.
-On 23 November 2015, ITV gave the app (ITV Player) and the website (ITV.com) a revamp, it was renamed 'ITV Hub'.
+On 23 November 2015, ITV gave the app (ITV Player) and its website (ITV.com) a revamp, and the service was renamed to ITV Hub.
 As of August 2021[update], the service has at least 30 million registered users.[2]

-Content that has only aired on ITV (rather than also on ITV2, 3, 4, or CITV) is only available to viewers located in ITV plc regions (in England, Wales, southern Scotland, the Channel Islands, the Isle of Man, and on UTV in Northern Ireland).
+Content that has only aired on ITV (rather than also on ITV2, 3, 4, or CITV) is only available to viewers located in ITV plc regions (England, Wales, southern Scotland, the Channel Islands, the Isle of Man, and on UTV in Northern Ireland).
 If the same programme was also broadcast in central and northern Scotland, then users located in those areas may be able to view it on the STV Player.
-The ITV Hub website will attempt to detect user location automatically, using that provided by the ISP.
+The ITV Hub website attempts to detect user location automatically, using that provided by the ISP.
 On 6 June 2016, ITV Hub replaced the UTV Player service in Northern Ireland, following the latter's sale to ITV plc in February 2016.

 ITV brought out a paid subscription service called ITV Hub+ which enables viewers to watch and download shows without adverts.
 Following the launch of ITVX, ITV Hub+ was combined with BritBox to form ITVX Premium.[11]